Cove Security Review 2026

 Cove hub sitting on a side table

 The Cove hub plugged into the router.
-It’s connected to the monitoring station via wifi with a cell backup.
+It’s connected to the Cove professional monitoring station via wifi with a cell backup.

-The hub is a separate piece that plugs into your internet router.
-It’s the thing that actually connects all your sensors and devices together.
-You don’t interact with it much after setup.
+The Cove hub is a separate piece that plugs into your internet router.
+It’s the thing that actually connects all your Cove security sensors and devices together.
+You don’t interact with the Cove hub much after the initial setup.

-I’ll be honest, the hub isn’t winning any design awards.
+I’ll be honest, the Cove hub isn’t winning any design awards.
 It’s a flat white box that takes up more space than I’d like.
-But it works, and that’s really all that matters here.
+But the hub works, and that’s really all that matters for home security here.

-This is a DIY system, so there’s no technician coming to your house.
+This is a DIY home security system, so there’s no technician coming to your home.
 Cove ships everything in a box and you handle the rest.
+The easy setup process is one of the biggest selling points of Cove security.

-The good news: the security portion (panel, hub, sensors) was incredibly easy to set up.
-You plug the hub into your router, plug in the panel, and the panel walks you through an onboarding flow to sync all your sensors.
+The good news: the security portion (alarm panel, hub, sensors) was incredibly easy to set up.
+You plug the Cove hub into your router, plug in the alarm panel, and the panel walks you through an onboarding flow to sync all your security sensors.
 The sensors are peel-and-stick.
 Pull off the adhesive backing, stick them on your doors and windows, and that’s it.
 This whole part took me about 30 minutes.

-Peeling 3M adhesive backing from a Cove sensor
+Peeling 3M adhesive backing from a Cove security sensor

 Installing a Cove door sensor above the door frame

-Instal the door sensor by peeling off the adhesive and stick it on.
-It really is that simple.
+Install the door sensor by peeling off the adhesive and stick it on.
+The setup is really that simple.

-The cameras, on the other hand, that part was frustrating.
+The Cove security cameras, on the other hand, that part was frustrating.
 The entire installation took me about three hours total, and the cameras were responsible for most of that time.
-The issue was getting them to sync to the panel.
+The issue was getting the security cameras to sync to the alarm panel.
 Two things tripped me up:

-The cameras were a little tricky to get connected.
+The Cove cameras were a little tricky to get connected.
 After that I didn’t have any issues.

 Second, the cameras have to be charged to 100% before the initial setup.
 Not 95%, not 30%.
 Full charge.
 And it takes about eight hours to get there.
 The annoying part is that the error message just says “failed to connect.”
 It doesn’t tell you it’s a battery issue or a Wi-Fi band issue.
-That would have saved me a lot of headaches.
+That would have saved me a lot of headaches during the Cove setup.

-After I got past those two hurdles, everything synced fine and the cameras have been working great since.
+After I got past those two hurdles, everything synced fine and the Cove security cameras have been working great since.

 > > Cove Promo Get: 70% OFF + Free Indoor Camera

-If you’re renting, this system is worth a look.
+If you’re renting, the Cove security system is worth a look.
 Everything is wireless.
-The sensors stick on with adhesive and peel off cleanly.
-I tested removing the door sensor and motion sensor, and there was zero residue or damage.
+The security sensors stick on with adhesive and peel off cleanly.
+I tested removing the door sensor and motion detector, and there was zero residue or damage.
 You’d never know they were there.

-Mounting the motion sensor up high on the wall.
+Mounting the Cove motion detector up high on the wall.

-My system came with door/window sensors, a motion sensor, and a glass break sensor.
-They all connect to the panel wirelessly and the setup is pretty straightforward.
-The sensors are small and descreet.
+My Cove system came with door/window sensors, a motion detector, and a glass break detector.
+They all connect to the Cove alarm panel wirelessly and the setup is pretty straightforward.
+The security sensors are small and descreet.

-The door and window sensors are magnetic.
-When the connection between the two pieces breaks (because someone opened the door or window), it sends a signal to the hub.
-If you’re home, you’ll hear a voice alert from the panel.
-If you’re away, you’ll get a notification on your phone.
+The door sensor and window sensors are magnetic.
+When the connection between the two pieces breaks (because someone opened the door or window), the sensor sends a signal to the Cove hub.
+If you’re home, you’ll hear a voice alert from the alarm panel.
+If you’re away, you’ll get a notification on your phone through the Cove app.

-The motion sensor works well.
-I haven’t had issues with false alarms.
-The glass break sensor listens for the frequency of breaking glass and triggers the alarm if it picks it up.
-You place it on the wall opposite your windows for the best results.
+The motion detector works well.
+I haven’t had issues with false alarms from the Cove security system.
+The glass break detector listens for the frequency of breaking glass and triggers the alarm if it picks it up.
+You place the detector on the wall opposite your windows for the best results.

-Cove panel showing security zones for doors and windows
+Cove alarm panel showing security zones for doors and windows

-Cove uses Eufy cameras instead of making their own.
-Which is actually a positive in my mind because Eufy makes solid cameras.
-My system has three: the indoor camera, the doorbell camera, and the outdoor camera.
+Cove uses Eufy security cameras instead of making their own.
+Which is actually a positive in my mind because Eufy makes solid security cameras.
+My Cove system has three: the indoor camera, the doorbell camera, and the outdoor camera.

 FeatureIndoorDoorbellOutdoor